1242035/spree/guides/src/content/user/payments/payment_methods.md

 ## Add a Payment Method

-Spree enables you to utilize the payment method of choice for your e-commerce store.
-We have two [preferred payment gateway partners](http://spreecommerce.com/products/payment_processing) and a long [list](https://github.com/Shopify/active_merchant#supported-direct-payment-gateways) of payment gateways that are supported by default in Spree.
+Viauco enables you to utilize the payment method of choice for your e-commerce store.
+We have two [preferred payment gateway partners](http://viaucocommerce.com/products/payment_processing) and a long [list](https://github.com/Shopify/active_merchant#supported-direct-payment-gateways) of payment gateways that are supported by default in Viauco.
 We also enable you to add a custom payment gateway, as well as offer offline payment options such as checks and purchase orders.

 ### Add a Supported Gateway